 Early Origins of the Whorne family

-Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
-Wiltshire: Heraldry Today, 1901.
-Print.
-(ISBN 0-900455-44-6) Over in Somerset, Kirby's Quest listed: William atte Horn and Thomas atte Home, temp 1 Edward III (in the first year of Edward III's reign.
+The Hundredorum Rolls of 1273 list: Adam Honi in Wiltshire, Henry Horn in Northamptonshire, Walter Horn in Oxfordshire, and Roger de Horne in Kent.
+Over in Somerset, Kirby's Quest listed: William atte Horn and Thomas atte Home, temp 1 Edward III (in the first year of Edward III's reign.

-Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
-New York: New York Public Library, 1946.
-Print.
-(ISBN 0-87104-172-3) The "border" referenced was indeed the infamous border between England and Scotland and events such as this may have precipitated King Edward I's intrusion into Scotland a few years later in 1296.
+Further to the north in Scotland, "John Horn was beaten and evil-treated on the Border, 1279."
+The "border" referenced was indeed the infamous border between England and Scotland, and events such as this may have precipitated King Edward I's intrusion into Scotland that took place in 1296.

 Early History of the Whorne family

 This web page shows only a small excerpt of our Whorne research.
 Another 122 words (9 lines of text) covering the years 1086, 1279, 1400, 1434, 1404, 1406, 1407, 1487, 1540, 1510, 1579, 1560, 1580, 1568, 1565, 1640, 1581, 1584 and 1587 are included under the topic Early Whorne History in all our PDF Extended History products and printed products wherever possible.

 Whorne Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Whorne include Horn, Horne, Athorne, Athorn and others.

 Early Notables of the Whorne family (pre 1700)

 Another 67 words (5 lines of text) are included under the topic Early Whorne Notables in all our PDF Extended History products and printed products wherever possible.